umikoio/termeme/README.md

   <p>Create memes directly in your terminal!</p>
 </div>

 When I say create memes directly in your terminal, I mean it!
 This meme generator will create your meme without ever leaving your terminal.
 Termeme is a command-line utility, and library, so feel free to customize as much as you want.
+And don't worry, there's no watermark!

 ## Usage